- Chart

 Market Risk

-SZK is best suited for active traders seeking short-term profit from anticipated declines in the consumer goods sector.
-It is not suitable for long-term investors or passive index followers.
+This ETF is best suited for active traders and sophisticated investors seeking to make short-term tactical bets against the consumer goods sector.
+It is highly unsuitable for long-term investors or those who prefer passive index investing due to its structure and potential for significant losses.

 Summary